John A. Darr

 Jesus in Story and History

-"'Be not anxious': Reading Martha and Mary (Lk.
-10.38-42) Within Luke's Overall Discourse on Anxiety," in Reading Ideologies: Essays on the Bible and Interpretation in Honor of Mary Ann Tolbert.
-The Bible in the Modern World 40, edited by Tat-siong Benny Liew.
-Sheffield: Sheffield Phoenix Press, 2011.
+“‘Be not anxious’: Reading Martha and Mary (Lk.
+10.38-42) Within Luke’s Overall Discourse on Anxiety,” pp. 76-92 in Reading Ideologies: Essays on the Bible and Interpretation in Honor of Mary Ann Tolbert, edited by T. B. Liew (Sheffield: Sheffield Phoenix Press, 2011).